joshuef/safe-js/README.md

-# SAFE-js
+# SAFE-js 0.5

 Isomorphic adaptation of API hooks found in the [safe demo app](https://github.com/maidsafe/safe_examples).

-Built using [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) so it should work on node or in the browser.
+Built using [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) so it should work in node or in the browser.

 Currently super-alpha.
 Limited tests done so far, but auth and create file endpoints work.
 This is currently mostly a learning project for the SAFE api.